-An American Civil War veteran embarks on a journey to rescue his niece from the Comanches after the rest of his brother's family is massacred in a raid on their Texas farm.
+An American Civil War veteran embarks on a years-long journey to rescue his niece from the Comanches after the rest of his brother's family is massacred in a raid on their Texas farm.

 It is easy to forget just how brilliant a director John Ford was.
 Of course his timeless imagery of Monument Valley, and columns of cavalry charging against the Indians remain in the memory, but when one re-sees a Ford film after a period of years, one is always struck by the extent to which his magnificent imagery is utilised throughout his films and not just in the spectacular scenes.
 If, as I contend, the art of the cinema is like the other arts, the 'how' is more important than the 'what' - as long as the 'what' is not so banal that the 'how' becomes irrelevant.
 Throughout the work of John Ford , and especially in The Searchers, exquisitely subtle insights into character and motivation are layered one upon another by simple gestures and camera positions that tell us more about the theme than a page of dialogue would have done.
 The Searchers is the Ford film that has received the greatest critical acclaim in the time since his death and its savage theme and mournful denouement set it apart from even the greatest Westerns of its era.
 'Consistency of vision' is one of the tenets of film aesthetics both across and within films - Ford is arguably the finest exponent of this in his westerns.

 PG | 128 min | Mystery, Romance, Thriller